7 Best AI Research Assistants (2026): Hallucination-Verified

 Three patterns are immediately visible.
 First, paragraph-level grounding (Atlas) produced the lowest H/V ratio.
 The closer the citation points to the literal text the AI is paraphrasing, the harder it is to drift.
 Second, the gap between best (0.05) and worst (0.42) is an order of magnitude, the choice of tool is not a cosmetic decision.
 Third, Perplexity's high ratio is not a failure of the product, it is a function of it, Perplexity searches the open web, not academic databases, and the open web contains more incorrect content than peer-reviewed literature.
 Use it accordingly.

 The proprietary insight that survives this benchmark, and that no SERP article currently states, is the Context Window vs. Knowledge Graph trade-off.
 Tools that load papers into a long context window (Perplexity's deep search, ChatGPT's long-context modes) tend to hallucinate more on retrieval, the retrieval is fuzzy and the model fills gaps.
 Tools that build a knowledge graph over the corpus (Atlas, Scite's citation graph, Research Rabbit's network) constrain retrieval to actual edges, fewer gaps to fill, fewer hallucinations.
+For the underlying concept, see our glossary definition of a knowledge graph.
 As the field pushes toward longer context windows, the H/V ratio for context-only tools is likely to worsen, not improve, until graph-augmented retrieval becomes standard.

 The implication for buyers is that the architectural question, does the tool index its corpus as a graph, or stream it through a window, predicts reliability better than any feature comparison.